lecongaizu/Deep-Learning-Tensorflow/README.md

 # Tensorflow-Neural-Networks
 This source is implemented some neural networks using Tensorflow framework

-1_Neuralnetworks: Nẻual Network, Convolutional Neural Network .
+1_Neuralnetworks: Neural Network, Convolutional Neural Network .

 2_AE: Autoencoder.